 - Go through the wizard and choose to uninstall the drivers.

 - When the system is back up navigate to Navigate to C:\ATI\SUPPORT again and choose the folder containing the previous driver you had installed (go by the numbers).

 - Inside the folder you'll again find a file called Setup.exe.
 Run this.

 You'll now be back to using the previously installed drivers and hopefully things will return back to normal.

 This entry was posted on Tuesday, August 26th, 2008 at 18:19 and is filed under PC Doctor's Thoughts, PC Doctor's Useful Links.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.